jsiek/deduce/BinarySearchTree.md

 define BST_10 = TreeNode(BST_6, pair(10, 32), BST_14)
 ```

-There are three operations in the binary search tree interface:
+There are three operations in the binary search tree interface with
+the following specifications.

 * The `EmptyTree` constructor from the `Tree` union type, which
   builds a tree that does not contain any key-value associations.